zufran123/loan-default-analysis/README.md

 ---

 ⚠️ Challenges Faced :
--> Handled class imbalance in defaults vs. non-defaults
+- Handled class imbalance in defaults vs. non-defaults

--> Prevented overfitting in tree-based models on limited synthetic data

--> Generated realistic synthetic da with meaningful variability

--> Resolved library compatibility issues (Python, NumPy, scikit-learn)

--> Ensured modular design across data, model, reporting, and UI components
+- Prevented overfitting in tree-based models on limited synthetic data -Generated realistic synthetic da with meaningful variability -Resolved library compatibility issues (Python, NumPy, scikit-learn) -Ensured modular design across data, model, reporting, and UI components

 ⚖️ Data Imbalance Considerations
--> In real-world financial data, default cases are often underrepresented.
+-In real-world financial data, default cases are often underrepresented.
 To simulate this behavior:

--> The dataset was synthetically generated with a 75:25 split between non-defaulters and defaulters.
+-The dataset was synthetically generated with a 75:25 split between non-defaulters and defaulters.

--> This helped mimic practical class imbalance and test model generalizability on minority classes.
+-This helped mimic practical class imbalance and test model generalizability on minority classes.

 ---

 Note: In future versions, advanced techniques such as SMOTE (Synthetic Minority Oversampling) or cost-sensitive learning could be introduced.

 🚀 Future Improvements
--> Improve model with SHAP/LIME for interpretability and hyperparameter tuning (GridSearchCV/Optuna)

--> Extend system with database logging, email report delivery, and user authentication

--> Upgrade app with a multi-page Streamlit Cloud structure and sidebar navigation
+-Improve model with SHAP/LIME for interpretability and hyperparameter tuning (GridSearchCV/Optuna) -Extend system with database logging, email report delivery, and user authentication -Upgrade app with a multi-page Streamlit Cloud structure and sidebar navigation

 ---